 The next thing I know I am writing my 12th day in the challenge!

-what I missed this week though is the constant lifting in the gym, but that would be compensated these coming days.
+What I missed this week though is the constant lifting in the gym, but that would be compensated in these coming days.

 As for now I am leaving you with the video documentary ‘Choke'.